archlinux/alpm/resources/docs/src/faq.md

 ## Under what license is ALPM released?

-ALPM is free and open source and for the most part can be used under the the terms of the [Apache-2.0] or [MIT].
+ALPM is free and open source and can be used under the the terms of the [Apache-2.0] or [MIT].
 For details refer to the project's [reuse configuration].

 ## What's the timeline for the current development phase?